da-lbrecht/MD_CodeChecking/readme.md

 ## Execution Order

-Users you can run all the steps of the code checking procedure using the `run_all.py` script:
+You can run all the steps of the code checking procedure using the `run_all.py` script:

 ```sh
 python run_all.py